German

 german.northwestern.edu

-With comprehensive courses in German and English, the German department affords students the opportunity to learn the German language; to understand the significance of German literature, thought, and culture in their European and global contexts; to study abroad at a variety of places and levels; and to pursue research in a variety of fields.
-Curricular offerings include
+With comprehensive courses in German and English, the German department affords students the opportunity to learn the German language; to understand the significance of German literature, thought, and culture in their European and global contexts; to study abroad in a variety of places and levels; and to pursue research in a variety of fields.
+Curricular offerings include:

 • A thorough introduction to the German language, which can be used to fulfill the college language requirement.
 A variety of cultural and literary readings as well as cultural experiences cultivate awareness of the differences in written and spoken German in various countries and highlight the impact of language and culture in European and global contexts.